y-scope/yscope-docs/docs/dev-guide/contrib-guides-taskfiles.md

-The task attributes `sources` and `generates` are supposed to allow us to control whether a task is run based on whether its source files or generated files have changed, but `task`'s behaviour may seem intuitive.
+The task attributes `sources` and `generates` are supposed to allow us to control whether a task is run based on whether its source files or generated files have changed, but `task`'s behaviour may seem unintuitive.
 So to understand the guidelines, you'll first need to understand `task`'s behaviour.

 `task` has two methods to track changes to source files, specified using the `method` attribute:
 `checksum` which tracks changes to the source files checksums and `timestamp` which tracks changes